devsoap/examples/README.md

 Example application for creating a currency converter REST end-point with Ratpack with externalized services and handlers

 #### currency-converter-ratpack-ui-react
-Example application for creating a currency converter REST end-point with Ratpack and a ReactJS base UI
+Example application for creating a currency converter REST end-point with Ratpack and a ReactJS based UI